-According to data published by the Ministry of Finance, in the service index, the Company is ranked second in customer satisfaction in life insurance risk services.
+According to data published by the Ministry of Finance, in the service index, the Company is ranked second in the customer satisfaction in life insurance risk services index component.

 In the Company's estimation, intelligent use of such calculators that enable policyholders to make an efficient comparison between insurance companies' tariffs and the continued publication of the service index at an annual frequency will lead to increased competition in the life assurance and health insurance sectors and may affect the Company's market share in these sectors.
-The Company's assessment is forward-looking information based on the information it has at the time of publication of the report.
-The actual results may differ from the results estimated, inter alia, in view of the behavior of competitors and customers in these sectors.